Skip to main content

 Undoing a page move

-If you undo the page move, a redo button will appear allowing you to repeat the original page move.
+If you undo the page move, a 'Redo' button will appear allowing you to repeat the original page move.

 Screengrab showing the MoJ Forms flow view.
 A button labelled Undo move page is visible alongside the Preview button.